 - Remove the wings from the refrigerator.
 Coat with the baking powder and shake off any excess powder.
 Stir together the brown sugar, smoked paprika, garlic powder, chili powder and onion powder in a small bowl to make the dry rub.
 Then, rub the spices all over the skin and underneath it to season the meat as well.

-- Place the wings in a 250-degree F smoker with a water pan.
+- Place the wings skin-side up in a 250-degree F smoker with a water pan.
 Insert a meat thermometer into the thickest part of the meat without touching the bone.
 Close the lid and smoke until the wings reach an internal temperature of 120-130 degrees F. This should take about 1 ½-1 ¾ hours, though exact cooking time varies.

 - For crispy skin, remove the wings and crank up the heat to 400 degrees F. As the smoker comes up in heat, brush the skin with olive oil.
 When the smoker gets to 400 degrees F, place the wings back in the smoker, close the lid and cook until they reach an internal temperature of 175-180 degrees F.